Using Variables

 ]

-Powerpipe automatically reads in the file named powerpipe.ppvars as well as any file ending in .auto.ppvars from the working directory if they exist.
+Powerpipe *automatically* reads in the file named `powerpipe.ppvars` as well as any file ending in `.auto.ppvars` from the working directory if they exist.
 You can also specify a variable file by name on the command line:

-powerpipe cbenchmark run aws_tags.benchmark.mandatory --var-file='tags.ppvars'
+powerpipe benchmark run aws_tags.benchmark.mandatory --var-file='tags.ppvars'

 You may also set variable values via environment variables.
-Simply prefix the Powerpipe variable name with PP_VAR_:
+Simply prefix the Powerpipe variable name with `PP_VAR_`:

 export PP_VAR_mandatory_tags='["Owner","Application", "Environment"]'

-If you run Powerpipe from a mod that defines input variables, and they are not set anywhere (no default, not set in a .ppvars file, not set with --var argument, not set via an environment variable) then Powerpipe will prompt you for them before running the control/benchmark.
+If you run Powerpipe from a mod that defines input variables, and they are not set anywhere (no default, not set in a `.ppvars` file, not set with `--var` argument, not set via an environment variable) then Powerpipe will prompt you for them before running the control/benchmark.

 Powerpipe loads variables in the following order, with later sources taking precedence over earlier ones: